ai4co/reevo/README.md

 ##  5. <a name='Citation'></a> Citation 🤩

 If you encounter any difficulty using our code, please do not hesitate to submit an issue or directly contact us!

+We are also on [Slack](https://join.slack.com/t/rl4co/shared_invite/zt-1ytz2c1v4-0IkQ8NQH4TRXIX8PrRmDhQ) if you have any questions or would like to discuss ReEvo with us.
+We are open to collaborations and would love to hear from you 🚀

 If you find our work helpful (or if you are so kind as to offer us some encouragement), please consider giving us a star, and citing our paper.
 ```bibtex
 @inproceedings{ye2024reevo,
     title={ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution},